Kylie Horner, LCSW — Psychotherapist in Beacon, NY and Manhattan

 Training & Affiliations

-- BA — University of Colorado Education
+- Degree BA, University of Colorado

-- Attachment-Focused EMDR, Levels 1–3 Parnell Institute
+- EMDR Attachment-Focused EMDR, Parnell Institute (Levels 1, 2 & 3)

-- National Association of Anorexia Nervosa and Associated Disorders Membership
+- Member Beacon of Health Collective; National Association of Anorexia Nervosa and Associated Disorders; Connecticut Society for Psychoanalytic Psychology

 I draw on a range of therapeutic approaches to support both symptom relief and a deeper understanding of who you are and how you came to be that way.
 We are each shaped by what we've inherited, what we've lived through, and potentials within us that haven't yet found their full expression.
+Therapy helps expand what is possible.

 Areas of Focus